elsiehupp/wikiteam/README.md

 ```bash
 test-dumpgenerator
 ```
-## Using `dumpgenerator` (once installed)
+## Using dumpgenerator (command-line options)

-After installing MediaWiki Scraper using `pip` you should be able to use the `dumpgenerator` command from any local directory.
+After installing MediaWiki Scraper using `pip` you should be able to use the dumpgenerator command from any local directory.

-For basic usage, you can run `dumpgenerator` in the directory where you'd like the download to be.
+For basic usage, you can run dumpgenerator in the directory where you'd like the download to be.

-For a brief summary of the `dumpgenerator` command-line options:
+For a brief summary of the dumpgenerator command-line options:

 ```bash
 dumpgenerator --help